Consensys/doc.goquorum/docs/Reference/FAQ.md

 ??? question "Why do I see "Error: Number can only safely store up to 53 bits" when using web3js with Raft?"
     As mentioned above, Raft stores the timestamp in nanoseconds, so it is too large to be held as a number in JavaScript.
     You need to modify your code to take account of this.
-An example can be seen [here](https://github.com/ConsenSys/quorum.js/blob/master/lib/index.js#L35).
+An example can be seen in [Quorum.js source code](https://github.com/ConsenSys/quorum.js/blob/master/lib/index.js#L35).
     A future GoQuorum release will address this issue.

 ??? info "Known Raft consensus node misconfiguration"